-According to the complaint, Hawkins was a contract employee of the Michigan Unemployment Insurance Agency (UIA).
+According to the complaint, the accused was a contract employee of the Michigan Unemployment Insurance Agency (UIA).
 She was reportedly assigned to work as an insurance examiner, and her duties included reviewing, processing, and verifying filed unemployment claims.

 Through her alleged actions, she caused the disbursement of over $2,000,000 of federal and state funds that were meant to provide unemployment assistance to Americans affected by the pandemic.
 She used the ill-gotten proceeds to buy “high-end handbags” and luxury goods, the complaint claims.
 Law enforcement seized more than $200,000 in cash while executing a search warrant at her residence, sources indicate.

-After Hawkins was fired on June 17, investigators reviewed the audit logs for her user account and discovered that she continued to remotely access state systems and was “actively ‘discarding’ fraud-stops and releasing payment on hundreds of fraudulent claims until early July 2020,” according to the complaint.
+After the accused from Detroit was fired on June 17, investigators reviewed the audit logs for her user account and discovered that she continued to remotely access state systems and was “actively ‘discarding’ fraud-stops and releasing payment on hundreds of fraudulent claims until early July 2020,” according to the complaint.